 The first phase covers the following subjects:

-In the second phase you will carry out assignments at three different locations in Australia and South-East Asia.
-These assignments are made up by lecturers in cooperation with stakeholders involved in developments of tourist destinations in this region.
-Australia and South-East Asia have been selected because of the:
+In the second phase you will carry out assignments at three different locations in Australia and Southeast Asia.
+These assignments are created by lecturers in cooperation with stakeholders involved in developments of tourist destinations in the region.
+Australia and Southeast Asia have been selected because of the:

 - great familiarity of our staff with the area

 - many contacts with businesses, governmental institutions and academies

 - ever changing combinations of Western and Eastern influences

 By writing a final thesis during the last phase of the programme, you will apply your research skills and demonstrate a true understanding of tourism destination management from a professional and academic point of view.
 You are required to demonstrate critical analysis and evaluation.
 The final thesis uses concepts, insights and practical abilities to develop a better understanding of the subject under investigation.
 A final thesis is an individual assignment, carefully supervised by one of our lecturers.

 Writing a final thesis is a major commitment in terms of time and energy.
 The subject, as a consequence, often personally motivates and interests the student and (new) ideas of students can be openly discussed with our staff.
 In principle the thesis subject should be a topic or an issue in an international tourism context.
 Students have to ensure, however, that the research idea is both appropriate and feasible.
 The final thesis should be written in English, unless another language is really more appropriate.

 You can opt for writing your thesis in close cooperation with an external commissioner.
 This enables you to closely cooperate with an international tourism organisation and therefore adds an additional and professional dimension to the research project.
 However, many students write an independent research thesis and travel to a tourism destination to study their subject in-depth.

 Location of research